Author Insight from Katherine Duffey, MD, Thomas Jefferson University Hospital

 Irritable bowel syndrome (IBS) is a gastrointestinal disorder characterized by abdominal pain or discomfort and changes in bowel habits, such as diarrhea, constipation, or both.
 IBS can have a significant negative impact on patients’ physical and emotional wellbeing, and day to day life.
 This study surveyed patients with IBS and found that patients who spent more time in nature reported less severe symptoms and reduced interference with their daily life.
 This is one of several studies that supports the idea that some complimentary alternative therapies to prescription medications for IBS can provide benefit for patients, and more research is being done to further explore these relationships.

-Katherine Duffey, MD, Thomas Jefferson University Hospital
+Author Contact: Katherine Duffey, MD, Thomas Jefferson University Hospital